Salicornia maritima and I go way back.

 Years later, on my honeymoon (yes, I was married for a time), I found that patch again; I was happy to see it had survived for so long.
 I introduced my then-wife to saltwort, and I remember her liking them.
 I did the same with Holly when I finally got a chance to take her to Block Island.
 Holly likes saltwort, too.

 It was only when I began writing about foraging that I discovered our family’s name for this saltwort plant was fairly unusual.
-I also learned that this is a vegetable of a thousand names: sea beans, sea asparagus, samphire, glasswort, chicken feet, etc, etc. Probably its best name is salicornia, as all the various species of this salt-lover are in the genus salicornia.
+I also learned that this is a vegetable of a thousand names: sea beans, sea asparagus, samphire, glasswort, chicken feet, etc, etc. Probably its best name is salicornia, as all the various species of this salt-lover are in the genus Salicornia.

 Once you spot salicornia, you will never forget it, or mistake it for anything else.
 It doesn’t look like it ought to be eaten.
 The plant looks (and is) prehistoric: no leaves, just a sprawling, succulent series of many-jointed fingers reaching for sunlight while their feet are bathed in sand and salt water.

 Oddly, however, salicornia would rather be in your garden.
-You can buy seeds for it, and I grew it last year.
+You can buy seeds for it, and I grew it one year.
 The plant loses a lot of its salty tang in sweet soil, but it grows much larger and fuller than it does in the salt marsh.
 Apparently salicornia has staked out terrain otherwise inhospitable to other plants as its favored growing spot.
 Why it cannot compete with other plants in nicer neighborhoods is a mystery.

 Salads are where this vegetable shines, but I’ve also seen them chopped and added to potato salad, stir-fried Chinese style and sauteed and served as a bed for fish or shellfish.
 It is also ideal for pickling, so much so that pickleweed is another name for salicornia.
-Incidentally, (I have a recipe for pickled sea beans in my book, Hunt, Gather, Cook.)
+Incidentally, (I have a recipe for pickled sea beans in my first book, Hunt, Gather, Cook.)

 Do not cook salicornia for more than a few minutes, or it will get flabby, and the crunch (as well as the salty hit) is really what this vegetable is all about.